Visit Windsor Castle for Free - Saving £20!

 - Travel to Windsor Castle is included with both London Pass and London Pass + Travel packages

 - Travel from London Paddington only, board a train for Slough and change at Slough for a train to Windsor & Eton Central

 - Show your London Pass to the ticket controller at the ticket barrier at London Paddington and they will let you through.
-Travel is free of charge and included in the price of the package.
-Do not use your Oyster Travelcard at the barrier as this will affect your credit.
+Travel is free of charge and included in the price of the pass.
+Do not use your Oyster Travelcard (if you have one) at the barrier as this will affect your credit.